brandur/sorg/content/drafts/rust-web.md

 }
 ```

-A really nice feature is that middleware state is keyed to
+A nice feature is that middleware state is keyed to a
-a _type_ instead of a string (like you might find with Rack
+_type_ instead of a string (like you might find with Rack
 in Ruby for example).
-This has the benefit of type checking
+This not only has the benefit of type
-at compile-time so you can't mistype a key, but it also
+checking at compile-time so you can't mistype a key, but
-gives middlewares the power to control their modularity.
-If
+also gives middlewares the power to control their
-we wanted to strongly encapsulate the middleware above we
+modularity.
+If we wanted to strongly encapsulate the
-could remove the `pub` from `Extension` so that it becomes
+middleware above we could remove the `pub` from `Extension`
-private.
-Any other modules that tried to access its logger
+so that it becomes private.
+Any other modules that tried to
-would be prevented from doing so by the compiler's
+access its logger would be prevented from doing so by
-visibility checks.
+visibility checks in the compiler.

 ### Asynchrony all the way down (#asynchrony)